Does Nash (Mathematical) equilibrium exists in chronic infectious diseases?

 1. Survival.
 (Requires life-force energy)

-2. Boosting the immune system - requires much energy.
+2. Boosting the immune system requires a lot of energy.

-3. Antibiotics and similar medicines, the antibiotic kills some of the pathogens at the cost of reducing the body's energy.
+3. Antibiotics and similar medicines, such as antibiotics, kill some pathogens at the cost of reducing the body's energy.

 4. Steroids mitigate the symptoms and do not affect the pathogens.
 Prolonged use harms the body, but the painless mood may improve the body's energy and thus may help to eliminate the disease.